AmericanCouncils/Firewall/README.md

 ## Configuration subscriber ##

-The Firewall provides a flexible configuration subscriber which uses config handlers to dynamically register firewall listeners based on the incoming request, and request-specific configuration.
+The Firewall provides a flexible configuration subscriber which uses config handlers to dynamically register firewall listeners based on the incoming request path, and request-specific configuration.

     <?php
     use AC\Component\Firewall\Firewall;